plyoung/VertexPaintLayers/README.md

 # VertexPaintLayers

-Colour Attribute Layers for Vertex Painting in Blender
+Colour Attribute Layers for Vertex Painting in Blender.

+(Explanation on use coming)